Cloudperry/proton-unsafe-apex-fix/README.md

 # Proton experimental bleeding edge with unsafe Apex Legends fix
-Apex Legends season 21 update broke the game on Linux.
-This is a temporary repository with a really shitty and unsafe fix for the issue until the game gets fixed.
+Apex Legends season 21 update broke the game on Linux. ~~This is a temporary repository with a really shitty and unsafe fix for the issue until the game gets fixed.~~ The problem was fixed in Wine/Proton.
+There was an unimplemented cryptography feature in Proton.
+The fix is in the latest Proton Experimental bleeding edge.

 I changed a function in wine/dlls/ncrypt/main.c like this: